-The proposed budget is presented to the government's Board of Directors for review.
+The proposed budget is presented to the government's board of commissioners for review.
 The board holds a public hearing and may add to, subtract from, or change appropriations, but may not change the form of the budget.
 Any changes in the budget must be within the revenues and reserves estimated.